social media or official BBC content on other websites;

 10. How long will the BBC keep my personal information?

 We will hold your personal information on our systems for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with the BBC or the BBC's corporate retention schedule (a database that defines which documents should be kept and for how long).
-If you cancel your registration as a BBC website member and your account is deleted a red flag goes on the database and, while the BBC cannot use the personal information, it stays on the system for a period of one year for administration purposes before being deleted automatically.
+If you cancel your BBC iD registration some personal information is deleted immediately, a flag goes on the database and, while the BBC cannot use the remaining personal information, it stays on the system for a period up to one year for administration purposes before being deleted or anonymised for analytical purposes.

 Where you contribute material to the BBC we will generally only keep your content for as long as is reasonably required for the purpose(s) for which it was submitted.
 For example, we will only keep copies of entries to a photographic competition for the duration of the competition.
 However other projects (e.g. the People's War website) are likely to have a longer, or even permanent, duration.